coreboot/coreboot/Documentation/contributing/project_ideas.md

 with the projects.
 We can then try together to figure out if you're a good match for a project, even when requirements might not all be met.

-## Easy projects
+## Small projects

 This is a collection of tasks which don't require deep knowledge on coreboot itself.
-If you are a beginner and want to get familiar with the the project and the code base, or if you just want to get your hands dirty with some easy tasks, then these are for you.
+If you are a beginner and want to get familiar with the the project and the code base, or if you just want to get your hands dirty with some small tasks, then these are for you.

   * Resolve static analysis issues reported by [scan-build] and [Coverity scan].
 More details on the page for